Andrettin/Wyrmsun/readme.txt

 * Units
 - Added Goblin Archer (graphics by b_o).
 - Leveling up now always restores HP to the max.
+- Removed the display of a unit's kills, as there was not enough space for it in the interface (the numbers were appearing outside of the interface if they had too many digits).
+- It is no longer possible to see an enemy unit's XP by selecting it.
+- The ballista is now buildable.
+- Dwarven axefighters now require a blacksmith in order to be able to upgrade to dwarven steelclads.
+- Dwarven steelclads now have graphics showing a double axe if the second dwarven melee axe upgrade has been researched (graphics by b_o).

 * Upgrades
 - Added two melee axe upgrades for the dwarves (stone axe and great axe graphics by Leo).